skip to Main Content

 Custody transfer refers to the transactions involving transporting physical substance from one operator to another.
 Quality control during such operations is useful for assurance of the parties involved in the transaction.

 Crude oil production must meet specific density, viscosity, and water cut specifications for custody transfer defined by pipeline companies.
 Not meeting these conditions prior to shipping can lead to significant reprocessing fees and operation downtime.
-Engineers are looking for complete solution that enables accurate compliance measurement.
-They need to ensure crude oil quality meets or exceeds all required process conditions before shipment leaves the facility or custody transfer point.
+Engineers are looking for a complete solution that enables accurate compliance measurement.
+They need to ensure crude oil quality meets or exceeds all required process conditions before a shipment leaves the facility or custody transfer point.

 Onshore metering is one of the terminal activities where quality compliance with viscosity and density measurements are useful.
 When the crude oil comes ashore, it is metered.
 This impacts taxation or custody transfer payments.
 Comparable systems are used between buyer and seller and data is compared.
-Transfers between platform, pipeline and onshore storage & distribution are measurement opportunities, since each buyer wants to be sure of what has been supplied.
+Transfers between platform, pipeline and onshore storage & distribution are measurement opportunities, since each buyer wants to be certain of what has been supplied.
 Density measurements are useful for these estimations and calculations.

 The major consideration for metering systems is the meter type for the application, with the primary factor for selecting a meter being viscosity and air vulnerability.
 Other influences need to be considered such as piping, vibrations, electrical installation, flow conditioning, chemical compatibility, system hydraulics, and past experience.
 A complete list of equipment choices includes the meter, strainer, control valve, and an air elimination system, which requires significant consideration as it must prevent any air from entering the metering system.